 Is inventive spelling your norm?
 Are your students between age 5 and 8?
 Are you beginning the school year with short vowel sounds?
 If the answer to these questions are yes, then chances are you are teaching letter name spellers.
 Why is it called “Letter Name” you may wonder?
 Well, at this stage of learning, the child writes the letter name that they hear.
 In this post, I’ll share with you the feature sequence and teaching tips.

-What Does a Letter Name Speller Know and Need?
+What Letter Name Spellers Know and Need to Learn

-What Activities Work Well for Letter Name Spellers?
+Activities that work well for Letter Name Spellers

 BEGINNING LETTER NAME STAGE